nemosminer/NemosMiner/README.md

       Simply use -PoolName ahashpoolplus in start.bat
       Uses calculations based on 24hractual and currentestimate ahashpool prices to get more realistic estimate.
       Includes some trust index based on past 1hr currentestimate variation from 24hr.
-      This shows less switching than following Current Estimate and more switching that following the 24hr Actual Better profitability on our rigs
+      This shows less switching than following Current Estimate and more switching that following the 24hr Actual.
+      Better profitability on our rigs.
       Test and share the results on yours.